 Students who become ill or injured at school should notify their teacher or another employee as soon as possible so they can be seen by the school nurse.

-Parents annually complete medical emergency authorization information for each of their children enrolled in the district; parents are responsible for providing updated information on the medical authorization form as necessary.
+Parents annually complete medical emergency authorization information for each of their children enrolled in the District; parents are responsible for providing updated information on the medical authorization form as necessary.

-In the case of a serious illness or injury, the school shall attempt to notify the parents according to the information on the student's emergency form.
-If the student is too ill to remain in school, the student will be released to the student's parent(s) or, with parental permission, to another person directed by the parent(s).
+In the case of a serious illness or injury, the Preschool Program will attempt to notify the parents according to the information on the student's emergency form.
+If the student is too ill to remain in school, the student will be released to the student's parent(s) or, with parental permission, to another formallydesignated emergency contact.
 The school will contact emergency medical personnel, if necessary, and notify the parent(s) where the student has been transported for treatment.

-While the school district is not responsible for treating medical emergencies, employees may administer emergency or minor first aid if appropriate and necessary.
-The district shall make relevant building administrator(s) and emergency responders aware of any Do Not Resuscitate (DNR) requests as necessary.
+While the District is not responsible for treating medical emergencies, employees may administer emergency or minor first aid if appropriate and necessary.
+The District shall make relevant building administrator(s) and emergency responders aware of any Do Not Resuscitate (DNR) requests as necessary.